Chapter 1 Privacy and Security of the Electronic Health Record

 Healthcare professionals and providers must follow the facility’s electronic security policies and procedures.
 Violating these may cause a breach of ePHI.

-To view breach cases currently under investigation, go to:
+To view breach cases currently under investigation, go to Cases Currently Under Investigation web page.

 Physical Safeguards

 The physical safeguards focus on the protection of the computer network and the computer equipment.
 Healthcare facilities use surveillance cameras and alarms.
 Computer equipment should be labeled with identification numbers and security cables to prevent theft.
-Additional physical safeguards include:
+These are some additional physical safeguards:

 • Workstations must have security features to prevent unauthorized individuals from accessing or viewing the EHR.
-These security measures include:
+These security measures include the following:

 • Unique strong network passwords for each staff member